Legacy Search UI Framework

 Coveo for Sitecore Legacy Search UI Framework - Duplicating the Coveo Search Component

-Before you modify a Coveo Search component, it is highly recommended to duplicate it.
-This way, you can work on your copy while keeping the original component intact for further use and reference.
+Before you modify a Coveo Search component, it’s highly recommended to duplicate it.
+This way, you can work on your copy while keeping the original component intact for more use and reference.
 This approach also enables you to work with many different versions of the same component.
 Here are the required steps - along with best practices - to duplicate a component.